RustyReich/Multris/README.md

 ----- GAME MODES -----

-  MULTRIS - All pieces are a randomy size.
+  MULTRIS - All pieces are a random size.
             Top Scores are saved.
 NUMERICAL - All pieces are the selected size.
             Top Score are NOT saved.